What Makes a Jacket ROCK!

 #2 shoulders...the anchor of your jacket.

 #1 Match the shoulder slant and shoulder width...the shoulders will be the anchor for your fabric.

 #2 Cut the back pattern piece to cover the shoulder (the back shoulder piece is longer than the front).
 Add 3/8 inch ease at the back shoulder, for extreme comfort and movement... (tiny gathers).
 The gathers are invisible when pressed.
 Like this...

 If your pattern does not have a wider and longer back shoulder piece, slice your pattern and spread it 3/8".
 Like this...

 Check your movement areas.
 You can give your pattern a little push by adding a tiny curve at the underarm. (see pattern piece below).
 And...Gotta do this fitting with the right shoulder pad in place.

 #1 match your shoulder on the dress form, #2 fit the body with the shoulder pad placed.

 The armhole on a classic jacket is lower and wider than a skinny jacket.
 The opening is shaped like an egg tipped slightly forward.
 The armhole follows the shape of the arm.
 Here's what it looks like...

-If you find the sleeves are pulling...raise the armhole position, (picture #2) and ease the back sleeve seam above and below the exact elbow position. (#3) below
+If you find the sleeves are pulling...#1 raise the armhole position, (picture #2) Ease the back sleeve seam above and below the exact vertical elbow position. (#3) below

 Whatever you add (or subtract) to the arm hole...add (or subtract) the same amount to the sleeve.